jfrenaud-gema/pexchallenge/README.md

 I created the mapper (`SearchMovieMapper.ts`) to assemble view-model from model and model from view-model.
 The tests can be found in `tests/controller/SearchMovieMapper.spec.ts`

 Then I created the search movie component (`SearchMovie.vue`) that connects with the model via the api to get the genres and to search for movies.
-The, the controller assembles the view-model with the mappers and sends the data to the props of the higher-level components of the view (SearchBar and MovieCardRow).
+Then, the controller assembles the view-model with the mappers and sends the data to the props of the higher-level components of the view (SearchBar and MovieCardRow).

 The interaction tests can be found in `SearchMovie.stories.tsx`.